veebch/clock/README.md

 The [DCF77 signal](https://en.wikipedia.org/wiki/DCF77) is a radio signal that carries information from some Atomic Clocks.
 The signal covers most of Europe and is accurate to within a second over about 300,000 years (the DCF77 signal has been broadcasting the time since 1973 and in 2021 it was agreed to be continued for at least 10 more years).

 The script also has code for [WWVB](https://en.wikipedia.org/wiki/WWVB), the signa used in the United States, to use WWVB, change the `region` parameter in main.py from `DCF77` to `WWVB`.
-Testing on this signal has been limited.
+If you test it and it works, let me know.

 (Japan uses [JJY](https://en.wikipedia.org/wiki/JJY).
 Adding code for this is on the todo list)